Incorporate in Alaska

 HOLD AN ORGANIZATIONAL MEETING

-This is a meeting of the shareholders where attendees can elect directors and officers if needed, issues shares of stock and adopt bylaws.
+This is the first official meeting of your corporation, where attendees can elect directors and officers if needed, issues shares of stock and adopt bylaws.

 No, the meeting does not have to take place in Alaska.
 However, all attendees must be given at least 20 days notice of the meeting and its location by mail.